 A ski patroller is expected to patrol at least 14 days a season.

 For those who cannot or do not desire to meet the on snow skills requirements, auxiliary positions may also be available.

 Beyond training and duty day requirements, patrolling involves other time commitments as well.
-Regular patrol meetings are held from September through April that require an evening ‘s time.
-The patrol has fund raising events from time-to time in which each member is expected to participate.
+Regular patrol meetings are held from September through April that requires an evening ‘s time.
+The patrol has fundraising events from time-to-time in which each member is expected to participate.

 In addition to time commitments, there are monetary commitments.
 A person taking the OEC course will have to pay an enrollment fee, plus books and supplies (approximately $105 payable on enrollment).
 The CPR course is an additional $25.
 Patrol membership dues are $58.
 Once on the patrol, a patrol jacket and a first aid belt must be purchased — the price varies depending on personal choice, but expect around $175 or more.